DanialArab/SQL/README.md

 <a name="2"></a>
 ### Leetcode Questions

+The following table details the Leetcode database question I solved so far:

 |**Index**|**Question ID** | **Question title**|  **Difficulty level**|
 | -- | --|  -- | -- |